rdeodoo/odoo-toolbox/team-lead/README.md

 ## Let them fall, but catch them fast

 Give full trust.
 Let them take ownership.
-Let them fail, that's how people learn and grow.
-That's how people fall in love with this company.
+Let them fail, that's how people learn, grow, and fall in love with this company.

 Your job isn't to prevent every mistake; it's to be available to help and fix things quickly when something goes wrong and make sure they learn from it